 Last month was a success because you tried.
 You did it.
 You put your hat in the ring and took the chance to try something crazy and different from what most people do with their time.

-Regardless of how many words you ultimately got down, you created something.
+Regardless of how many words you ultimately get down, you created something.
 You partook in the creative process and the only way you can lose at the creative process is by giving up.

 You only lose when you stop writing.